gofractally/psibase/doc/psidk/src/cpp-contract/reference/web-services.md

 `psinode` passes most HTTP requests to the [psibase::ProxySys] contract, which then routes requests to the appropriate contract's [serveSys](#psibaseserverinterfaceservesys) action (see diagram).
 The contracts run in RPC mode; this prevents them from writing to the database, but allows them to read data they normally can't.
 See [psibase::DbId].

-[psibase::CommonSys] provides services common to all domains under the `/common` tree.
+[system_contract::CommonSys] provides services common to all domains under the `/common` tree.
 It also serves the chain's main page.

 `psinode` directly handles requests which start with `/native`, e.g. `/native/push_transaction`.
 Contracts don't serve these.